-You can overcome this mindset challenge by
+You can overcome this mindset challenge by doing the following:

-1. Prioritizing your work.
+1. Prioritize your work.
 Resource to win, and reduce the number of projects to those that are most critical to success.
 The key is to require robust project charters with clear goals, defined business impacts, resource requirements, and success criteria.
 The quality of the concept description is a good barometer.
 If you can’t describe it, then you don’t have a valid concept.

-Utilize coaches rather than process facilitators.
+Use coaches rather than process facilitators.
 Coaches take less time, cost less, and focus primarily on content and getting results.
 And over time, they transfer learning to the team, enhancing organizational capacity.

-3. Utilizing multi-functional teams, particularly inclusive of the technical and commercial functions.
+3. Use multi-functional teams, particularly inclusive of the technical and commercial functions.
 Often, time is lost due to poor communication between technical and marketing teams.
 Join them at the hip and save valuable time.
 Increase the project leader’s communication efficiency by providing direct access to decision makers—one of whom should be the team’s sponsor.
 Decision makers should be aware of challenges and solutions before reaching decision points.
 And teams need to know the issues that must be addressed with facts.

 Fear of the Cannibals

 Many times, growth initiatives fail at the same time businesses begin to lose growth, share, price, and position.
 Leadership focuses on the existing business in an attempt to forestall the tailspin.
-Growth resources evaporate and budgets are trimmed to a bare minimum.
+Growth resources evaporate, and budgets are trimmed to a bare minimum.
 The fear of product cannibalism takes on an even greater role in influencing business decisions.
 The key here is to innovate with fewer, safer, faster, and simpler projects.
 Forget the home run and start hitting singles!
 Demonstrate you can grow again.

 1. Focus is king.
 Prioritize on the basis of speed, agility, and simplicity.
 Select the top few projects you can afford to resource for success.
 Generate charters that reflect the new growth strategy.
 Set tight timelines.
 Get technical teams on board to help select product specifications that can be developed quickly.

 2. Invest in high quality up-front market validation.
 You need to get it right the first time.
-It is critical that you get a good understanding of value (the price they will pay) and impact on your existing business during this part of the process.
+It is critical that you get a good understanding of value (the price customers will pay) and impact on your existing business during this part of the process.
 Build your business case before investing in any technical development.
 Don’t waste precious resources.
 Evaluate the impact of the business case on your strategy.